-Burkholderia pseudomallei, Yersinia pestis and Francisella tularensis are potential biothreat agents [1,2] causing lethal infections (melioidosis, plague and tularaemia) and requiring potent, rapidly effective antibiotics.
-First-line therapies include ceftazidime or carbapenems for melioidosis [2], aminoglycosides for plague and tularaemia, and fluoroquinolones as alternatives for the last two diseases [1].
-All three pathogens are facultative intracellular organisms, thriving in the cytosol [3], the phagolysosomes [4] or in both [5].
-Validated in vitro pharmacodynamic models [6] have demonstrated that β -lactams and aminoglycosides fail to eradicate intracellular bacteria, irrespective of their subcellular localization [6-8].
-Fluoroquinolones display better intracellular efficacy [7-10] but have not been evaluated in pharmacodynamic models against these biothreat agents.
-Here, we compare three fluoroquinolones (finafloxacin, ciprofloxacin and levofloxacin) with imipenem for activity in human THP-1 monocytes [10] infected by Burkholderia thailandensis, Yersinia pseudotuberculosis and

-^{} Corresponding author.
-F. Van Bambeke, Avenue Mounier 73, B1.73.05, 1200 Bruxelles, Belgium.

-E-mail address: francoise.vanbambeke@uclouvain.be (F. Van Bambeke).

-1198-743X/© 2019 European Society of Clinical Microbiology and Infectious Diseases.
-Published by Elsevier Ltd. All rights reserved.

-Francisella philomiragia, which are appropriate surrogates for the corresponding biothreat agents with regards to their intracellular fate [11-13].
-Finafloxacin has been shown to have enhanced activity at mild acidic pH [14,15], which could confer an advantage when considering bacteria sojourning in phagolysosomes and other acidic microenvironments [16].
+Yersinia pseudotuberculosis, and Francisella philomiragia, which are appropriate surrogates

+18 confer an advantage when considering bacteria sojourning in phagolysosomes and other

+19 acidic microenvironments [16].
 We also studied the cellular pharmacokinetics of finafloxacin.

-Materials and methods

-Antibiotics

-Levofloxacin and imipenem were procured as TAVANIC® and TIENAM®, respectively.
-Finafloxacin HCl (potency, 84.19%) was from MerLion Pharmaceuticals GmbH (Berlin, Germany), ciprofloxacin (potency, 98%) from Sigma-Aldrich (St Louis, MO, USA) and gentamicin sulphate (potency, 60.7%) from VWR, Radnor, PA.
-14C-labelled finafloxacin (specific activity 57 mCi/mmol) was produced by Pharmeron UK Ltd, Cardiff, UK.

-Bacteria and culture media

-B. thailandensis ATCC 700388, Y. pseudotuberculosis ATCC 29833 and F. philomiragia ATCC 25015 were from the American Type Culture Collection (Manassas, VA, USA).
-B. thailandensis and F. philomiragia were grown on Schaedler agar (Sigma-Aldrich), and Y. pseudotuberculosis on trypticase soy or Mueller-Hinton agar (BD Life Sciences, Franklin Lakes, NJ, USA).
-Mueller-Hinton cationadjusted broth (CA-MHB; BD Life Sciences) was used for the three species.
-Cell culture media and sera were from Gibco/ThermoFisher Scientific (Waltham, MA, USA).
+20 Materials and Methods 21 22 Antibiotics 23 Levofloxacin and imipenem were procured as TAVANIC® and TIENAM®, respectively.
+24 Finafloxacin HCI (potency, 84.19%) was from MerLion Pharmaceuticals GmbH (Berlin, 25 Germany), ciprofloxacin (potency, 98%) from Sigma-Aldrich (St-Louis, MO), and gentamicin 26 sulfate (potency, 60.7%) from VWR, Radnor, PA.
+[14C]-labelled finafloxacin (specific activity 27 57 mCi/mmol) was produced by Pharmeron UK Ltd, Cardiff, UK.
+28 29 Bacteria and culture media 30 B. thailandensis ATCC 700388, Y. pseudotuberculosis ATCC 29833, and F. philomiragia 31 ATCC 25015 were from the American Type Culture Collection (Manassas, VA).
+32 B. thailandensis and F. philomiragia were grown on Schaedler agar (Sigma-Aldrich), and 33 Y. pseudotuberculosis on trypticase soy or Mueller-Hinton agar (BD Life Sciences, Franklin 34 Lakes, NJ).
+Mueller-Hinton cation-adjusted broth (CA-MHB; BD Life Sciences) was used for 35 the 3 species.
+Cell culture media and sera were from Gibco/ThermoFisher Scientific 36 (Waltham, MA).
+37 38 MIC determination 39 MICs were determined by broth microdilution in CA-MHB at pH 7.4 or adjusted to pH 6.5 or 40 5.5 by addition of HCI.
+41 42 Extracellular antibiotic activity 43 Concentration-kill curves were determined after 24h of incubation in CA-MHB adjusted to pH 44 7.4 or 5.5 using a starting inoculum of 106 cfu/mL (see Figure S1) and antibiotic concentrations ranging from 0.003 to 100xMIC.

-MIC determination

-MICs were determined by broth microdilution in CA-MHB at pH 7.4 or adjusted to pH 6.5 or 5.5 by addition of HCl.

-Extracellular antibiotic activity

-Concentration-kill curves were determined after 24 hr of incubation in CA-MHB adjusted to pH 7.4 or 5.5 using a starting inoculum of 10^6 cfu/mL (see Fig. S1) and antibiotic concentrations ranging from 0.003 to $100 \times$ MIC.
 Serially diluted aliquots were plated on agar containing 0.4% activated charcoal to adsorb residual antibiotic.